报复性消费

 Revenge Spending

-bàofùxìng xiāofèi
+Pronounced bàofùxìng xiāofèi in Mandarin

-What Does It Mean?
+What Does 报复性消费 Mean?

 Imagine months of lockdown, no restaurants, no shopping malls, no fun — and then suddenly, freedom.
-"Revenge spending" is what happens next: people unleash their pent-up purchasing desires with almost violent enthusiasm, buying things they don't need at prices they can't afford, as if spending money is payback for the suffering they endured.
+Emerging around 2020, "Revenge spending" is what happens next: people unleash their pent-up purchasing desires with almost violent enthusiasm, buying things they don't need at prices they can't afford, as if spending money is payback for the suffering they endured.
 It's retail therapy weaponized.

 Cultural Context